LendingHome/zero_downtime_migrations/README.md

 ## Usage

-This gem will automatically raise exceptions when potential database locking migrations are detected.
+This gem will automatically **raise exceptions when potential database locking migrations are detected**.

 It checks for common things like:

 * Adding a column with a default
 * Adding a non-concurrent index